Concrete – June 2009

 Located on the south bank of the River Thames and next to Tower Bridge, London City Hall is a state-of-the-art building with a series of underground concrete tunnels and transformers room that were constructed using conventional membrane waterproofing systems.
 Leaks soon occurred through the concrete to allow room for service pipes, also leaked due to the high water pressure of the River Thames.
 In 2001, before City Hall opened, the Krystol concrete waterproofing system was chosen for repairing cracks, joints and holes in concrete.
 It was applied from the inside against the water pressure to eliminate water entry.
 The drilled holes for the service pipes were filled with Krystol Bari-cote, followed by a slurry application of Krystol T1 and T2 to stop all water from entering the service rooms.
 By the time City Hall opened in 2002, the building was watertight.

 Manchester contractor Westshield chose KIM for its latest private residential development at Bowdon near Altrincham.
-The team needed a product that would be suitable for a below-grade structure that was to be built using the Amvic ICF (insulating concrete formwork) wall system and specifications outlined by the purchaser.
+The team needed a product that would be suitable for a below-grade structure.

 KIM was chosen to treat the concrete for the lift pit, car lift, ground floor slab (split pour), walls of the basement and the attached ground floor level swimming pool retaining structure.
 In total, around 170 cu m of KIM treated concrete was placed in conjunction with approximately 200m of Krystol Waterstop System.